 - POP-2 first appeared in 1967

 - See also: cowsel, algol-60, pop-11, unix, prolog, poplog, common-lisp, standard-ml

-- I have 30 facts about POP-2. what would you like to know? email me and let me know how I can help.
+- Have a question about POP-2 not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: